kulturbande/Suite/Readme.md

 Press ```ctrl + A + D``` to go back to the parent window.
 The application should now run in a screen session.

+### Create User

+The application has a dead simple login management and need at least one user to be usable:

+	node create_user.js username password environment

+If you run ```npm start``` the environment is _production_ and if you use the ```bin/devserver``` bash script it is _development_.

+### Setup production Environment

+If you want to run these application in production environment it would be a good idea to use another server.
+One quit popular server for that case is *nginx*.
+These [article](http://stackoverflow.com/questions/5009324/node-js-nginx-and-now) describe the whole process.

 ## Create new suite

 ### Clone a given example